 "In 1889 the Administrative County of London was formed from the City of London, and parts of Middlesex, Kent and Surrey and was divided into boroughs.
 In 1963 this County was replaced by Greater London which also took in the rest of Middlesex and parts of Essex and Herts as well as some county boroughs.
 New London boroughs were then formed."
 [T.V.H.
 FitzHugh, The Dictionary of Genealogy, 1994.]

-- London Metropolitan Archives, 40 Northampton Road, London EC1R 0HB - holds the archives of the Greater London Council, the London and Middlesex County Councils and their predecessors, and most parish registers.
+- London Metropolitan Archives (formerly Greater London Record Office), 40 Northampton Road, London EC1R 0HB - holds the archives of the City of London, Greater London Council, the London and Middlesex County Councils and their predecessors, and most parish registers.

 - City of Westminster Archives Centre